 However, suppose you want to avoid the hectic procedure of contested divorce in Kentucky for the sake of your emotional, mental, and physical health.
 In that case, an uncontested divorce can be your option.
 Speak to an experienced attorney and learn more about the process.

-The time required to file for an uncontested divorce in Kentucky depends on different factors, as some constraints are involved during the entire process.
-Every couple wants to get this painful process completed as soon as possible.
+The time required for a couple to file for an uncontested divorce in Kentucky depends on different factors, as various constraints affect the entire process.
+Every couple wants to complete this painful process as soon as possible.

 Browse this article further to learn more about uncontested divorce, the factors involved, and how long it takes to file an uncontested divorce in Kentucky.